 - Stop the Timesheet timer

-- Get today's Timesheet total
+- Get today's total via the Work Summary action (Pro)

 - Speak it back ("You worked 7 hours 42 minutes today")